zgrossbart/HelloSpiffyL10N/README.md

 GWT can figure out the correct language based on the browser's installed locale, but not the preferred locale.
 That means you would have to installed Mozilla in French instead of just specifying French in your preferences.
 This is especially problematic because your browser can send one locale to the server and another one to GWT resulting an in application that half one language and half another.
 It isn't GWT's fault, there just isn't a good way to get proper locale information in JavaScript.

 The solution is a locale filter.
 Spiffy UI comes with a set of servlet filters which inject the correct HTML meta tags for determining the locale for GWT.
 The easiest one is [GWTLocaleBundleFilter](http://www.spiffyui.org/javadoc/org/spiffyui/server/filter/GWTLocaleBundleFilter.html).
 This filter figures out the right locale by looking at the message bundles in your application.
-We extend it with a one-line filter named 'LocaleFilter.java':
+We extend it with a one-line filter named `LocaleFilter.java`:

         public class LocaleFilter extends GWTLocaleBundleFilter
         {